Brian Conz

-Brian Conz (born January 25, 1966) is an American former professional stock car racing driver who has previously competed in the ARCA Re/Max Series.
+Brian Conz (born January 25, 1966) is an American former professional stock car racing driver who previously competed in the ARCA Re/Max Series.

 Racing career

 Conz began his racing career in 1998, driving in street stocks.

 After making select starts in the Iceman Super Car Series between 1991 and 1994, Conz made his ARCA Bondo/Mar-Hyde Series debut at Michigan Speedway, driving the No. 18 Oldsmobile that he owned, where he finished fourteenth after starting 29th.
 He then made another start that year at Lowe's Motor Speedway, where he finished 41st after suffering engine issues before the start of the race.
 He then made four more starts the following year, where he got a best finish of seventeenth at Talladega Superspeedway, where he drove the No. 06 Pontiac for Wayne Peterson Racing.

 In 1998, Conz ran the full ARCA schedule, splitting time between driving for Peterson and James Hylton Motorsports.
 He finished tenth in the final point standings despite not finishing higher than twelfth, which was achieved at Texas Motor Speedway.
 Afterwards, Conz made only seven more starts between 1999 and 2002, getting a best result of twelfth at Chicagoland Speedway in 2002.
 For the following year in 2003, Conz ran the majority of races on the schedule, splitting time between Wayne Peterson Racing and Anthony Desmond.
 He finished eighteenth in the final standings with a best result of 21st at Pocono Raceway.
 It was also during this year that he attempted to make his NASCAR Busch Series debut at Nazareth Speedway, driving the No. 70 Chevrolet for Davis Motorsports, but ultimately failed to qualify.
-In 2004, he attempted to make the Busch Series season opener at Daytona International Speedway, this time driving the No. 05 Chevrolet for Day Racing Enterprises, but also failed to qualify.
+In 2004, Conz attempted to make the Busch Series season opener at Daytona International Speedway, this time driving the No. 05 Chevrolet for Day Racing Enterprises, but also failed to qualify.
 It was also during this year that he was in a legal battle with his brother, Edward "Butch" Conz Jr., after it was alleged that the elder Conz had purposefully took possession of the cars and equipment in order to sell them and keep the profits for his own gain.
 Also included was the complaint that Conz had run a paint scheme for Daytona that advertised the 2004 presidential campaign of George W. Bush, with the hood of the car having phrases like "Bush", "Cheney", and "04".